 The April Songkran used to be closely related to the Vernal Equinox on which the New Year was celebrated in the past.
 Although the two events take place on different dates today, they were closer to each other in ancient times.
-This difference in the dates was caused by the wobbling of the Earth on it’s axis over a 25,000 year period (procession effect).
+The procession effect caused this difference in the dates through the wobbling of the Earth on it’s axis over a 25,000 year period.

-Songkran was the official New Year until 1888, before it was started to be held on 1 April every year.
-Since 1940, Thailand’s official New Year is celebrated like in most other countries on 1 January.
+Songkran was the official New Year until 1888 until it moved to 1st April every year.
+Since 1940, Thailand officially celebrates New Year like most other countries on 1 January.
 Despite this change, Songkran celebrations are still present in April and enjoy great popularity with locals and tourists alike.

 The next Songkran 2019 will take place from Saturday, 13th April 2019 until Monday, 15th April 2019.

 Nothing here yet – do you know of anything similar from other countries?
 Let us know!